 "Articulation" is the process by which classes and/or programs will be approved and accepted for credit from one educational institution to another.
 Muskegon Community College has many articulation agreements with area high school Career Tech Centers (CTC) and colleges.
-Articulating credit from the CTC's enables high school students to obtain college credit in advanced technology, business, and health science credit at Muskegon Community College.
+Articulating credit from the CTC's enables high school students to obtain college credit in advanced technology, business, information systems, early childhood education, and health science at Muskegon Community College.
 Students are granted equivalent college credits for skills and competencies achieved in secondary programs.

-MCC has signed Articulated Agreements with the following higher education partners: Western Michigan University, Grand Valley State University, Ferris State University, Michigan State University, Northwestern Michigan College, Aquinas College, Baker College, Northwood University, and Cornerstone University.
-These agreements continue to give our students the ability to seamlessly transfer to four-year programs.
+MCC has signed Articulated Agreements with several higher education partners to give our students the ability to seamlessly transfer to four-year programs.